You want to eat healthier and buy more organic food and products, but you’re worried about the cost?

 3. Buy local and in season.

 Farmer’s markets and local farm stands usually have competitive prices on extremely fresh, in-season organic produce.
 Even if the produce they sell isn’t labeled or advertised as organic, talk to the farmer to learn about their farming practices.
-Small farms may not be able to afford the expensive process to become “certified organic,” but they may still utilize organic practices, at least use less pesticides than larger farms.
+Small farms may not be able to afford the expensive process to become “certified organic,” but they may still utilize organic food practices, at least use less pesticides than larger farms.

 If you don’t have many local options, choosing in-season fruits and veggies at the supermarket will still be your best bet.